AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS g/SUBJECT1:GRADE, SUBJECT2:GRADE, SUBJECT3:GRADE, SUBJECT4:GRADE SUBJECT5:GRADE, SUBJECT6:GRADE [t/TAG]…​`

 * Names are case-insensitive and are formatted to capitalise the first letter of the name.
+* Grades can be A-F, S or U.

 <box type="tip" seamless>